Lower Granite Lock and Dam marks 50 years on the Snake River

 |0

-This work, Lower Granite Lock and Dam marks 50 years on the Snake River [Image 3 of 3], by CPO Matthew Cole, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Lower Granite Lock and Dam marks 50 years on the Snake River, by Marcy Sanchez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 Lower Granite Lock and Dam marks 50 years on the Snake River